Money is everywhere. You can’t escape it.

 According to the Social Security Administration, about 25 percent of 20-year-olds will become disabled at some point before reaching age 67.

 Disability insurance covers the potential loss of income caused by injury or illness.
 If you are unable to work because of a covered disability, the policy will replace part of your income.
 You will receive these benefits for as long as you’re disabled or up to a maximum period of time spelled out in the policy.

-Having disability insurance means being able to buy food, pay bills, and cover household expenses while you’re unable to work.
+After all, having disability insurance means being able to buy food, pay bills, and cover household expenses while you’re unable to work.
 Having disability insurance, along with these 11 other personal finance tips, means being able to enjoy financial peace of mind.

 Joel Palmer is a freelance writer and personal finance expert who focuses on the mortgage, insurance, financial services, and technology industries.
 He spent the first 10 years of his career as a business and financial reporter.